Department of Education and

 Department of Education and Child Development

 The Department’s curriculum on education and child development integrates three fields: psychology, pedagogy (primary education), and disability sciences.
-Through the study of these fields, students pursue solutions to problems related to the development of the young mind.
-The department’s objective is to train future teachers and other personnel capable of understanding the psychology of school-age children, supporting their mental and emotional development, and working to resolve the issues facing schools today.
+Through the study of these fields, students explore ways to resolve issues related to the development of the young mind.
+We aim to develop human resources and educators capable of understanding the psychology of school-age children, supporting their mental and emotional development, and working to resolve various issues facing schools and society today.

 Department of Education and Child Development